dearhive/MashShare/readme.txt

 The big advantage of using this Mashare Share buttons is the independance in comparision to other plugins which creates steady connections to Facebook and Co.
 So there is no IP based data send to the social networks or to sharedcount.

-<h4>How is sharedcount able to get the total number of shares?</h4>
-Sharedcount is using public available API services of the social networks which deliver only the number of shares for a specific webpage.
-Sharedcount is not able to see who shared anything, only how often.

 <h4>Do i have to do manual changes in Javascript or HTML Code?</h4>
 There is no need for you to make any manual changes.
 The plugin does everything for you.
 But if you are an experienced web-developer you are free to use the php function mashsharer(); in your templates.